Need to talk? Call 1800 882 436.

 Managing vision problems in young children

-Their peripheral vision — what they can see outside of their field of vision when they’re looking straight ahead – will also be tested.
+Your child’s peripheral vision — what they can see outside of their field of vision when they’re looking straight ahead — will also be tested.

-How a vision problem if treated depends on the problem.
+How a vision problem is treated depends on the problem.
 Treatment may include wearing glasses all or some of the time (for example, for reading).
 Older children may be able to use contact lenses.

 Tips for wearing glasses